Anna Bay

 Population growth drivers in Anna Bay are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the Anna Bay statistical area's population is estimated at around 4,349.
-This reflects an increase from the 2021 Census figure of 4,221 people, representing a growth of 128 individuals (3.0%).
-The latest resident population estimate by AreaSearch is 4,331, based on the examination of the ABS's latest ERP data release in June 2024 and validation of an additional 15 new addresses since the Census date.
+As of Feb 2026, the estimated population of Anna Bay is around 4,349, reflecting an increase of 128 people since the 2021 Census.
+This growth represents a 3.0% rise from the previous population count of 4,221.
+The current estimate is based on AreaSearch's validation of new addresses and analysis of the latest ERP data release by the ABS in June 2024, which reported a resident population of 4,331.
 This results in a population density ratio of 195 persons per square kilometer.
-Over the past decade, Anna Bay has demonstrated consistent growth patterns with a compound annual growth rate (CAGR) of 1.7%, outperforming its SA3 area.
-Interstate migration contributed approximately 76.0% of overall population gains during recent periods.
+Over the past decade, Anna Bay has shown resilient growth patterns with a compound annual growth rate of 1.7%, outperforming its SA3 area.
+Interstate migration contributed approximately 76.0% to the overall population gains during recent periods.

 Frequently Asked Questions - Population